Departments at the Gillings School of Global Public Health

 Our Department of Health Policy and Management trains the next generation of leaders to address the complex challenges of health-care delivery and contribute to the improvement of health-related quality of life, domestically and globally.

-Our Department of Maternal and Child Health was founded in 1950 and is one of the world’s leading academic departments for research, teaching and practice.
+Our Department of Maternal and Child Health, founded in 1950, is one of the world’s leading academic departments for research, teaching and practice.

-We are dedicated to improving the health of women, children and families — domestically and globally.
-Our teaching program provides students with broad exposure to maternal and child health population needs and priorities, as well as the skills to become leaders of tomorrow.
+We are dedicated to improving the health of women, children and families — in North Carolina and around the world.
+Our teaching program provides students with broad exposure to maternal and child health population needs and priorities, as well as the skills to become tomorrow’s public health leaders.

-Our Department of Nutrition is currently recognized as a global leader in research and training, and is unique in that it is the only one in the U.S. that is situated in both a school of public health and a school of medicine.
+Our Department of Nutrition, recognized as a global leader in research and training, is the only nutrition department in the U.S. situated jointly in a school of public health and a school of medicine.

-We have created an innovative program that capitalizes on both these schools’ historical approaches to health, and thus our department has an unusual breadth of scientific and policy approaches, literally spanning from cell to society, moving from discovery to delivery.
+We have created an innovative program that capitalizes on both these schools’ historical approaches to health, giving our department an unusual breadth of scientific and policy approaches — spanning from cell to society, moving from discovery to delivery.

-Our Public Health Leadership Program works to prepare public health practitioners for leadership positions by developing population-level knowledge and skills with an interdisciplinary emphasis.
+Our Public Health Leadership Program prepares public health practitioners for leadership positions by helping them develop population-level knowledge and skills with an interdisciplinary emphasis.